 Asset-Based and Citizen-Led Development (ABCD)

-This course is built on lessons learned from communities around the world that are driving their own development.
-Rather than starting with needs and deficits, the ABCD approach helps communities to identify and build upon existing strengths and assets.
-This course will introduce participants to ABCD principles, methods and tools.
+This course is built on lessons learned from communities around the world that are driving and sustaining their own development.
+The course also draws from almost two decades of action-research by organizations using an ABCD approach to stimulate and support citizen-led and community-driven development.
+Rather than starting with needs and deficits, the ABCD approach helps communities to identify and build upon their existing strengths and assets before looking outside for resources.
+This course will introduce participants to ABCD principles, methods, and tools.
 It will also explore how organizations can respond to citizen-led initiatives at the community level.

-Understand strategies for allowing citizen-led initiatives to proliferate and scale-up through multi-stakeholder platforms and by linking producers to markets.
+- Understand strategies for allowing citizen-led initiatives to proliferate and scale-up through multi-stakeholder platforms.

-Develop strategies to shift from a needs-based, problem-solving approach, to one that uses the existing strengths and capacities of communities as the starting point for the design of your programs, policies, and practices;
+- Develop strategies to shift from a needs-based or problem-solving approach, to one that uses the existing strengths and capacities of communities as the starting point for the design of your programs, policies, and practices;

 Who should take the program?